Constitution Day, Sept. 17, is a very important day in American history.

 I have been receiving inquiries about Mark Levine's new book "The Liberty Amendment."
 Levine, a Constitutionalist and news commentator, has been looking at ways to restore Constitutional government while bypassing the entrenched federal bureaucracy in Washington, D.C.
 His strategy is to take advantage of Article V of the U.S.

-Page 2 of 2 - Constitution that gives the power to the states to call a convention and propose amendments.
+Constitution that gives the power to the states to call a convention and propose amendments.

 The idea of passing new amendments through an Article V Constitutional convention is to slow the federal government's expansion of their powers, while gradually restoring a more balanced form of constitutional government that the founding fathers intended.